A-level: AAB including Music and grade A in Mathematics.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

-Suitable applicants will be invited to an applicant day, which is not mandatory, but for which we strongly encourage attendance, as this gives you the opportunity to meet our staff and students, explore the School and University and find out more about your course.
+Suitable applicants will be invited to an Offer Holder event which is not mandatory, but for which we strongly encourage attendance, as this gives you the opportunity to meet our staff and students, explore the School and University and find out more about your course.

 If you have non-standard qualifications, or when there is no evidence of recent mathematical study, a 30-minute interview and/or a 90-minute test covering the core A-level Mathematics syllabus may be part of the selection procedure.
 This is to ensure that the course is suitable for you and that your current studies have prepared you for the curriculum at Leeds.
 If you are unable to attend, a telephone or Skype interview may be arranged.
 For further information, read our admissions policy.